Cheap Company Liquidation

 By handing over the entire process to a licensed insolvency practitioner for a one-time fixed fee, the company can be dissolved and removed from Companies House.

-Low Cost, Fixed Fee Liquidations
+Lower Cost, Fixed Fee Liquidations with Expert Insolvency Practitioner

 Post-appointment liquidation is crucial for raising funds for creditors, reviewing directors’ conduct and reconciling company bank accounts.